michaelrbrown/CIM.RemoteManager/ui/app-icons/ios/README.md

 refs: https://developer.apple.com/library/ios/qa/qa1686/_index.html

-## iTunesArtwork & iTunesArtwork@2x & iTunesArtwork@x3 (App Icon) transparency handling:
+## iTunesArtwork & iTunesArtwork@2x (App Icon) transparency handling:

 As images with alpha channels or transparencies cannot be set as an application's icon on iTunesConnect, all transparent pixels in your images will be converted into solid blacks.

-To achieve the best result, you're advised to adjust the transparency settings in your source files before converting them with MakeAppIcon.
+To achieve the best result, you're advised to adjust the transparency settings in your source files before converting them with makeAppIcon.

 refs: https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/AppIcons.html